 Indiana Primary Election 2026

-Indiana’s May 5 primary election is your chance to decide which candidates make it on the ballot for November’s general election.
-Early voting starts April 7, and you have to request a mail-in ballot by April 23.
+In Indiana’s May 5 primary election, voters decide which candidates make it on the ballot for November’s general election.

 Mirror Indy Votes logo by Nat Russell for Mirror Indy